feathersjs/feathers/docs/guides/basics/services.md

 - Reading and/or writing to a completely different type of database
 - Anything else you can think of!

-This standardized interface allows us to interact with the Database/API/Gnomes inside in a uniform manner across any transport protocol, be it REST, websockets, internally within the application, or Carrier Pigeon.
+This standardized interface allows us to interact with the Database/API/Gnomes inside in a uniform manner across any transport protocol, be it REST, websockets, internally within the application, or Carrier Pigeon 🕊️

 Once you write a service method, it can then automatically be used as a REST endpoint or called by a websocket.
 Feathers will take care of all the boilerplate.

 ### Service methods

 Service methods are [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) methods that a service can implement.
 Feathers offers a set of general methods that a service can implement, these are:

 - `find` - Find all data (potentially matching a query)
 - `get` - Get a single data entry by its unique identifier